About Mark David

 But cartooning is quite difficult and so by the mid 1990s I was tired and cranky and flat broke and properly burnt out.
 I didn’t figure I could write jokes for a living forever, so I looked around me at the newspaper and saw my friends doing really cool stuff on computers, making fancy graphics.
 That looked like fun.
 So I saved up and bought a computer for home, plus a licence for some illustration software and I taught myself how to do computer graphics.
 With the 2000 Sydney Olympics on the way I figured I could talk my way into a full time job at the paper helping with all the graphics work that would bring.

 So it turns out my employer at the paper had other ideas.
-“Go and take a damn holiday,’ he said.
-Like I could actually afford to take a holiday.
-“Computers are complicated.
-Stick to cartooning.”
+He had pigeonholed me as a cartoonist and refused to see me any other way.
+“Go take a damn holiday,” he said.
+Like I could afford to stop earning for even a week.
+“Computers are complicated,” he continued.
+“Stick to cartooning.”
 So after ten years of drawing cartoons at that paper I quit.
-Had no choice, really.
+I had no choice, really.
 I couldn’t afford to live on what they paid me and the cartooning muscle in my brain was burnt to a crisp and no longer functioning.
-Being burnt out is quite bad because it makes it almost impossible to think of ideas and facing a morning of cartooning work becomes as enjoyable as facing a morning of root canal dental work.
+Being burnt out is quite bad because it makes it almost impossible to think of ideas and facing a morning of cartooning work becomes about as enjoyable as facing a morning of root canal dental work.
+Without the anaesthesia.
 So I walked across town and talked my way into the job I had wanted, but at the rival paper.
 It meant giving up the cartooning, which was fine by me and my charred cartooning muscle.
 And yes, the computer stuff was complicated but I didn’t mind that.
 My “complicated” 3D graphic images went on to help my new employer win some highly prestigious awards.

 My proudest moment was being photographed juggling three tennis balls while sailing a windsurfer.